therealKanjay/ai110-module2show-pawpal-starter/reflection.md

 **a.
 Initial design**

 - Briefly describe your initial UML design.
+    My initial design has 4 classes, first one adds a pet that basically does what it says.
+    It looks up already registered pets so it doesn't accidently duplicates, and then asks for general & specific questions about the pet.
+    Schedule a walk lets you schedule a walk with any pet of your choosing.
+    It adds a timestamp to your schedule where it decided that on that time is the best to walk your pet See today's tasks lets you see the tasks that are due today Generating a plan based on constraints & priorities allows you to create a whole new plan that is based on the constraints & preferences that you've laid out
 - What classes did you include, and what responsibilities did you assign to each?
+    -Add a pet
+        Attributes: already registered pets, every recorded animal information
+        Methods: Add a pet with their name, gender, body weight, type of pet (has to be specific, not just "Dog" or "Cat") -Schedule a walk
+        Attributes: Pet information, weather information
+        Methods: Set a timestamp on when it is best to take your pet out for a walk -See today's tasks
+        Attributes: tasks that are due today
+        Method: display the current tasks today
+    -Generate a plan based on constraints & priorities
+        Attributes: pet information, all tasks, any constraints & priorities
+        Method: create a plan based on constraints & priorities

 **b.
 Design changes**